Published on April 25, 2018 (over 6 years ago)

 Most current per-title encoding solutions attempt to analyze the complexity of a video by directly measuring the bits and pixels through capped CRF encoding.
 However, a human being can easily recognize the difference between high vs low complexity scenes by simply looking at a few frames of video.

-For example, imagine we had two clips from an NFL game.
+For example, imagine we had two clips from a football game.
 A frame is taken from each clip as shown below.
-Caution: Seahawks fans may wish to avert their eyes

 Even with just one frame present, a human can instantly spot which video requires a high vs low complexity bitrate ladder.
 So, what would that bitrate ladder look like?

-To answer that, imagine you were given a (very) long list of possible bitrate ladders with labels such as NFL Game - Goal Line Interception and NFL Game - Commentary.
+To answer that, imagine you were given a (very) long list of possible bitrate ladders with labels such as Football Game - Goal Line Touchdown and Football Game - Commentary.
 You simply choose the appropriate label that matches the video and use the associated optimal encoding ladder to maximize quality and/or reduce bandwidth.

 What happens if both labels are present in a video?
 In that case, you would look at the distribution of those scenes and combine the bitrate ladders based on their relative screen time in the video.